 Now, we know that this won’t be all of you.
 We understand that some people have decided to await the full vaccine roll-out before going abroad again.
 However, we know that there are others who are desperate to start making travel happen again.
 To those of you itching to get away after lockdown, in March or April: we’d love to help.

 I would like to assure you that there will be no risk, beyond what you typically take in travelling abroad, and plenty of benefits.
 We will arrange pre-departure PCR tests and take you through the new guidelines for travel.
 We will negotiate a flexible refund policy with our suppliers, from airlines to hotels.
 Of course, we have also taken a safety audit of our hotels and destinations.
 When our Head of Experience, Matt, ‘pioneered’ a trip to the Maldives before the last lockdown, we even did a sustainability audit of our Maldives offering as we wanted to go that step further than our competitors.

 Beyond that, we’ve introduced a method for assessing whether a destination is ‘Travel Ready‘ – that is to say, ready for the type of travel we do.
-No-one wants to risk losing money at this time either, so we’ve ensured, through our COVID Promise, that we can be as flexible as possible.
+No-one wants to risk losing money at this time either, so we’ve ensured, through our book with confidence guarantee, that we can be as flexible as you need us to be.